Chapter 4: The Archivist

 Perhaps the most critical function of the literature review is justifying why your study is necessary.
 This requires identifying a gap in existing scholarship.
 Gaps take several forms:

 A Topical Void: No one has studied this specific phenomenon, population, or context.
 For example, while there’s substantial research on music and emotion, there may be little work specifically examining how lyric sentiment in rap music relates to chart longevity.
+Similarly, a student interested in crisis communication might find extensive research on corporate apologies but very little on how nonprofits manage reputational crises on social media.

 By demonstrating a gap, the literature review answers the “so what?” question.
-It persuades the reader that your study isn’t redundant—it’s addressing something genuinely unknown or contested.
+It persuades the reader that your study isn’t redundant; it’s addressing something genuinely unknown or contested.

 3. It Prevents Reinventing the Wheel